Communicating with Anecdotes: Communication with Commitment

-\begin{theorem} For any well-behaved signal distribution, the unbiased communication scheme that sends the closest signal to $\theta_S(\vec x, y)$ strictly dominates any biased signaling scheme for sufficiently large $n$ and is optimal among all unbiased signaling schemes. \end{theorem}

-This result confirms our intuition that the optimal communication scheme sends the signal closest to the posterior mean.
-Intuitively, the sender would like to send \textit{precisely} the posterior mean to the receiver.
-However, since she can only send a signal {she} has to do with the second-best which is to send the signal closest to the posterior mean.
+\begin{restatable}{theorem}{optimalCommitment} For any well-behaved anecdote distribution, in the no-foresight setting, the unbiased communication scheme that sends the closest signal to $\theta_S(\vec x, y)$ strictly dominates any biased signaling scheme for sufficiently large $n$ and is optimal among all unbiased communication schemes. \end{restatable} \iftoggle{onlineappendix}{ The proof is delegated to a separate online appendix. } { The proof is delegated to Appendix \ref{app:commitment_noforesight}.} Intuitively, the sender would like to send \textit{precisely} the posterior mean to the receiver.
+However, since she is constrained to sending a signal she has to contend with the second best which is to send the signal closest to the posterior mean.
 When we interpret our model as a model of memory where the current self communicates with her future self by storing a single anecdote in memory we can think of the anecdote closest to the posterior mean as the ``most representative anecdote''.